 Our Breast Health Navigator, Nanna Christensen, is an experienced oncology nurse who provides services solely for breast cancer patients and their families.
 She offers patients much needed educational and emotional support and provides personalized guidance through breast cancer treatment, from diagnosis to recovery and beyond.
 BCH was the first hospital in Boulder County to offer patients this valuable resource.
 For more information, call Nanna at 720.854.7057.

-In addition to the Breast Health Navigator, BCH offers a variety of valuable programs for enhanced emotional support.
-We offer The Seven Levels of Healing® a seven-week educational program that helps patients, family members and loved ones navigate the journey through cancer as skillfully and effectively as possible.
-We also offer a range of support groups for breast cancer patients and their families.
+In addition to the Breast Health Navigator, BCH offers a variety of valuable programs for enhanced emotional support, including a range of support groups for breast cancer patients and their families.

 Rehabilitation can decrease swelling and pain and help patients regain their range of motion more quickly.
 BCH offers one of the best post-mastectomy programs available, with skilled therapists providing one-on-one care to help ensure a successful recovery.
 The hospital also has an extensive outpatient rehabilitation services program to support the physical, social and vocational needs of breast cancer patients.